For Fall 2024 Admissions

-The schools in the table below are using assessments as part of admissions this year.
-To apply to any program listed below, students needed to both list it on their high school application and complete the assessment by the deadline.
+The schools in the table below are using assessments as part of Fall 2024 admissions.
+To apply to any program listed below, students need to both list it on their high school application and complete the school's assessment by December 1.

-For the five Consortium High Schools (Beacon, East Side Community, Institute for Collaborative Education, School of the Future, and University Heights Secondary) and both Bard Early College High Schools, students completed common assessments and submitted these assessments through MySchools––scroll down to learn more.
+Please note, five of the Consortium High Schools (Beacon, East Side Community, Institute for Collaborative Education, School of the Future, and University Heights Secondary) are sharing a common written assessment.

-The Consortium Schools are all using the same assessment, so it needs to be completed once regardless of how many Consortium schools you are applying to.
-The Bard schools are also using the same assessments, so they need to be completed once whether you are applying to one or both schools.
+* These five Consortium Schools are all using the same assessment, so it needs to be completed once regardless of how many of them you apply to.

 Log in to your MySchools account and click “Additional Materials” on your dashboard to get started.
-Watch this video tutorial to learn how to upload and submit materials for Consortium and Bard Early College schools:
+Watch this video tutorial to learn how to upload and submit materials.

 Assessment for Consortium Schools